Book Passau Tour Package

 BAYERISCHER HOF, MUNICHFrom Charlie Chaplin to BB King, the iconic Bayerisch Hof has been host to some remarkable celebrities since 1841.
 A timeless benchmark of sophistication, its Presidential Suite 032 (US$4,470 upwards per night) is our classic favourite with a private elvator and butler service.
 Book the Luxury Weekend Package (two nights and three days, US$1,154 upwards; available now through November) for a Moët & Chandon champagne on arrival, breakfast buffets in the roof garden, and other delightful perks. bayerischerhof.de

-Hailed as the beer-capital of the world, Munich has always attracted the crowds on accounts of Bavarian brewing skills, especially during Oktoberfest when the entire continent, if not most of the western world find themselves in the annual celebration of Bavarian pride.
-There's much more to Munich than the city's approach to beer and the word seems to be getting around.Getting around in MunichCycles are pretty mainstream, as is the case with most of Germany, although renting one is not as easy as in Berlin.
+Hailed as the beer-capital of the world, Munich has always attracted the crowds on accounts of Bavarian brewing skills, especially during Oktoberfest when (seemingly) the entire continent, if not most of the western world comes down to participate in the annual celebration of Bavarian pride.
+There's much more to Munich than the city's approach to beer and word seems to be getting around.Getting around in MunichCycles are pretty mainstream, as is the case with most of Germany, although renting one is not as easy as in Berlin.
 The U/S-Bahn and tram network will take you pretty much anywhere.
 A day ticket costs €6.40, but if you are staying longer, the 3-day ticket costs €16.

 Having arrived in Munich on the very first day with the lovely weather on my side it was time to soak up the city culture in me.
 Making my way to Marienplatz the main city square and also the heart of this Bavarian land I could already get the city vibes the German Way.
 Strolling along this impressive 100-meter-long-gothic building, I was determined to spend my evening effortlessly here feasting in some of the most indigenous German houses.